DIY Overland Trailer Build – 5th Gen 4Runner (Pt. 3)

 The first set I installed was Diode Dynamic white led strip lighting.
 This is my primary lighting and is designed to allow me to see everything I need at my base camp.
 I use these lights for cooking and general tasks around the trailer that require good lighting.

 The second set was Diode Dynamic red LED strip lighting.
-These lights are designed for the times when you are relaxing around the campsite and don’t want the bright white lights drowning out the stars, but you still want some light just to navigate around (and see any potential rattlesnakes).
+These lights are designed for the times when you are relaxing around the campsite and don’t want the bright white lights drowning out the stars, but you still want some light to navigate around (and see any potential rattlesnakes).
 In addition, I’ve found that red light attracts fewer insects than white light…and research supports this.

 Charging

-I use a Noco GenM1 4 amp on board charger.
+I use a Noco GenM1 4-amp on-board charger.
 This charger uses standard 110V power and charges your battery.
 You might be wondering where you can find a 110V outlet out in the wilderness…after all, isn’t this an overlanding trailer?

 Water

-I do believe it is important to mention that there is a proper way to making a potable water system and an improper way.
+I do believe it is important to mention that there is a proper way to make a potable water system and an improper way.
 If you intend to use your water system for drinking water, you need to ensure that all components are NSF-61 approved.

-I will mention that you probably won’t have any issues if you don’t use NSF-61 approved materials and products; however, long term use and or use in certain environments could pose a potential risk to your health.
+I will mention that you probably won’t have any issues if you don’t use NSF-61-approved materials and products; however, long-term use and/or use in certain environments could pose a potential risk to your health.

 All in all, my water system is very simple, but it works great for what I wanted it to do!